Wangyiwen2023/LOXL2-data/README.md

 Cu2+-binding-input.msj: The input file of the metadynamics with 3 as initial structure.
 Zn2+-binding-input.msj: The similar simulation as Cu2+-binding-input.msj but with zinc ion.
 4-state.msj: Input file of metadynamics for LTQ activation process.

+ions-o2 folder:
+cu-o.msj: The input file of the metadynamics with copper ion and O2 molecular binding. zn-o.msj: The input file of the metadynamics with zinc ion and O2 molecularbinding.